isabella232/website-33/index.md

 +	not being a jerk to everybody (including animals)
 +	inspire people a bunch
-+   find novel ways to change interactions
-+	get the usb connector in the right way round first time (keeping this here till type c is ubiquitous with usb)
 +   type mostly in lowercase but still be professional

 ---